ibutsu/ibutsu-server/ocp-templates/README.md

 The prod templates are set up to use the images at [quay.io/organization/ibutsu](https://quay.io/organization/ibutsu) that are tagged with
 ``latest``.
 These images are built and tagged as ``latest`` on every release of Ibutsu.
 These are meant to deploy the production instance of Ibutsu.
 The templates include some extra things like database backups and vacuums.

+## Prod
+The MPP templates are meant to be used on an OCPv4 Openshift cluster with multi-tennant support.

 Note: the ``jobs`` directory contains cronjobs and jobs to vacuum and backup the database.
 Both of these are included in the `prod/postgres.yaml` template.